litestar-org/litestar/docs/usage/dto/1-dto-factory.rst

 Marking fields
 --------------

-The :func:`dto_field <litestar.dto.factory.dto_field>` function can be used to mark model attributes with DTO-based configuration.
+The :func:`dto_field <litestar.dto.field.dto_field>` function can be used to mark model attributes with DTO-based configuration.

 Fields marked as ``"private"`` or ``"read-only"`` will not be parsed from client data into the user model, and